GALA: Group 3

 Entry submission does not guarantee an award.

-• Grand: For projects judged as greatly exceeding all criteria for the category
+• Gold: For projects judged as greatly exceeding all criteria for the category

-• Distinction: For projects judged as superior in their overall evaluation
+• Silver: For projects judged as superior in their overall evaluation

-• Merit: For projects that meet the standard in the category
+• Bronze: For projects that meet the standard in the category

-• Judges’ Choice: Special designation that may be given, at the sole discretion of the judges
+• Judges’ Choice: For projects that "WOW" the judges, a special designation that may be given, at the sole discretion of the judges

 Rules of entry